slipguru/l1l2py/doc/algorithms.rst

 regression/classification error solving a Regularized Least Square (RLS) problem.

-In this module are implemented two main algorithms.
+In this module two main algorithms are implemented.
 The first one solves a classical RLS problem with a penalty on the :math:`\ell_2\text{-norm}` of the vector :math:`\boldsymbol{\beta}` (also called :func:`ridge_regression`)